saymrwulf/crypto-experiments/notes.md

 2024-10-06T08:56:00 - Minor doc updates: linking to article on quantization (crypto-experiments) 2024-10-22T02:47:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (crypto-experiments) 2024-10-22T03:56:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (crypto-experiments)
+2003 paper) (crypto-experiments) 2024-10-22T03:56:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (crypto-experiments) 2024-10-22T00:12:00 - Implementing approach from a new paper read last night (crypto-experiments)